The Lord is near to the brokenhearted, and saves those who have a contrite spirit. Psalm 34:18

 16 He made the vessels which were on the table; its dishes, its spoons, its bowls, and its pitchers with which to pour out, of pure gold.

-17 He made the lamp stand of pure gold.
-He made the lamp stand of hammered work.
-Its base, its shaft, its cups, its buds, and its flowers were of one piece with it.
+17 He made the lamp stand of pure gold, of hammered work.
+Its base, its shaft, its cups, its buds, and its flowers were all one piece.
 18 There were six branches going out of its sides: three branches of the lamp stand out of its one side, and three branches of the lamp stand out of its other side: 19 three cups made like almond blossoms in one branch, a bud and a flower, and three cups made like almond blossoms in the other branch, a bud and a flower; so it was for the six branches going out of the lamp stand.

 The Alter of Incense

 25 He made the altar of incense of acacia wood.
 It was square: its length was a foot and a half, and its width a foot and a half.
 Its height was three feet.
 Its horns were of one piece.
 26 He overlaid it with pure gold: its top, its sides around it, and its horns.
 He made a gold molding around it.
 27 He made two golden rings for it under its molding crown, on its two ribs, on its two sides, for places for poles with which to carry it.
 28 He made the poles of acacia wood, and overlaid them with gold.
 29 He made the holy anointing oil and the pure incense of sweet spices, according to the art of the perfumer.